Sourdough Bread Bowl Recipe

 They’re just as easy to make as a loaf of sourdough and make such a nice treat.
 This recipe is based off my dutch oven sourdough bread recipe and makes 4 perfectly sized bread bowls.
 I’ll include baker’s percentages in the recipe so that you can scale up or down if required!

-This sourdough bread bowl recipe is dedicated to having fun with your food.
+This sourdough bread bowl recipe is dedicated to a full ladle.

 Jump to: